bennyyclo/Cytofin/README.md

 **Computational pipeline for CyTOF data integration**

-Below is an demo Rscript using Cytofin package for CyTOF data integration.
+Below is a demo Rscript using CytofIN package for CyTOF data integration.

 ```
 #import cytofin R package